andrew-r-perkins/docker_multi_container_proj_1/README.md

 EXPOSE 3000
 CMD ["npm", "start"]

-I was going to use frontend-net, but I discovered that as react runs in the browser and now in the container, this approch doesn't work.
+NOTE - I was going to use frontend-net, but I discovered that as react runs in the browser and now in the container, this approch doesn't work.
 So in the code I use something like 'http://localhost/goals' which makes a call to the internet (outside of the container), localhost is resolved to the local machine where port 80 has already been expose and published by backend.

+NOTE - I tried adding live code updated to the frontend, similar to the backend.
+For React, it was suggested to use the following switches in the 'docker run' when starting the frontend.
+THIS DID NOT WORK.
+ -v "C:\Users\andyt\Documents\training\docker\multi-01-starting-setup\frontend\src:/app/src"
+ -v /app/node_modules
+ -e HOST=0.0.0.0 frontend
+The FULL SOLUTION is to Fully embrace WSL 2 - see https://www.docker.com/blog/docker-desktop-wsl-2-best-practices/

 >>> docker build -t frontend .
 >>> docker run -it --rm --name frontend -p 3000:3000 -d frontend